All Exercise Is Not Created EqualOctober 3, 2012

 - Pilates, T’ai Chi, Qigong

 - Walking or jogging (to burn off steam).
-Walks in the moonlight are particulary good for Pittas.
+Walks in the moonlight are particularly good for Pittas.
 Avoid exercising in the hot sun

 - Skiing and other cool winter sports